riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 with the platform once completed.
 Ultimately, constructing different personas can help identify weak points and edge cases within the platform.
 In our case, all personas are assumed wto be unfamiliar with any programming knowledge.

-### Tourist
+### Tourist/Traveller

 This persona represents a typical travel enthusiast, visiting different countries and attractions.
 Each tourist as a bucket-list with attractions they decide to visit for that country.
 Tourists interact with each other, with guides, obtain discounts and discover new attractions.

-### Local Business Owner (Internal Sponsor)
+### Local Business Owner (Sponsor/Business Partner)

 Since the app features discounts for various restaurants or souvenir shops, this persona represents local shop-owners that wish to improve their business.
 They process the monetary fee through the platform and in return offer the tourists a discount, voucher or even a free souvenir.
-Furthermore, the are also considered local sponsors since they ultimately wish for publicity for their business.
+Furthermore, they are also considered local sponsors since they ultimately wish for publicity for their business.

 ### Travel Agent